 B.J. van de Laar

-X-factor, The Voice, MasterChef, you name it, talent scouting is a big thing and makes prize winning television.
-But do we embrace science communication talent just as passionately as we embrace young singers and chefs?
-Or is science communication too important to leave to young talents?
-But on the other hand, they do shape the future of science.
+X-factor, The Voice, MasterChef, you name it.
+Talent scouting is a big thing and results in prize winning television.
+However, do we embrace science communication talent just as passionately as we embrace young singers and chefs?
+Or is science communication too important to be in the hands of young talents?
+On the other hand, they do shape the future of science.

-FameLab is the number one science communication contest, an international competition inviting scientists, mathematicians and engineers across the globe to take part.
-The FameLab contestants have only three minutes to convey a scientific concept of their choice to a professional jury and a PowerPoint is absolutely forbidden.
+FameLab is the number one international science communication contest, inviting scientists, mathematicians and engineers across the globe to take part.
+The FameLab contestants only have three minutes to convey a scientific concept of their choice to a professional jury.
+It is not allowed to use a PowerPoint or any other tool to facilitate the clarity of the presentation.
 All contestants are judged on the three C’s: content, clarity and charisma.
-An unforgettable presentation might make one the winner of a national or international FameLab competition someday, but more than that it’ll prove an essential skill for a PhD-student or post-doc to engage future research partners, funders and all sorts of audiences.
+An unforgettable presentation might make one the winner of a national or international FameLab competition someday.
+Morover, you’ll learn to master an essential skill for a PhD-student or post-doc to engage future research partners, funders and all sorts of audiences.

 This hands-on masterclass challenges participants to prepare and present a three minute presentation according to the FameLab rules.
-The masterclass is convened by Bart van de Laar, the host of FameLab – The Netherlands 2016, together with one of the winners of this year’s Groningen FameLab heat.
+The masterclass is convened by Bart van de Laar, Dutch FameLab pioneer and regular local/national convenor, together with the winners of this year’s Groningen FameLab heat.

 Prof. Pieter U. Dijkstra PhD

-After years of meticulous study design and data analysis and having written it all down neatly, ther is only one task left; getting your article published!
+After years of meticulous study design, data analysis and perfecting your article, there is only one task left; getting your article published!

-How do you choose the right scientific journal for your manuscript, and what happens after submission of your article to your journal of choice?
-Which features render your paper attractive to the editor and how do you increase the likelihood that your manuscript gets sent out for review?
-What will convince the reviewers of your work and how do you respond to their comments?
-How do you react to a rejection by the editor, accept it or fight for your article?
+How do you choose the right scientific journal for your manuscript, and what happens after the submission of your article to your journal of choice?
+Which features render your paper attractive to the editor and how do you increase the likelihood that your manuscript will be sent out for review?
+What will convince the reviewers that your work is good and how do you respond to their comments?
+How do you react to a rejection by the editor, would you accept it or fight for your article?